soumak-maitra/soumak-maitra.github.io/index.md

     <img src="/assets/images/profile.jpg" alt="Profile photo" class="author__avatar" />
     <h1>Soumak Maitra</h1>
     <p>
-      I’m a postdoctoral researcher in cosmology and astrophysics at the Department of Theoretical Physics, *Tata Institute of Fundamental Research (TIFR)*, Mumbai.
-I completed my Ph.D. at the *Inter-University Centre for Astronomy and Astrophysics (IUCAA)*, Pune, and previously held a postdoctoral position at the *Istituto Nazionale di Astrofisica – Osservatorio Astronomico di Trieste (INAF–OATs)*, Italy.
+      I’m a postdoctoral researcher in cosmology and astrophysics at the Department of Theoretical Physics, <i>Tata Institute of Fundamental Research (TIFR)</i>, Mumbai.
+I completed my Ph.D. at the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, and previously held a postdoctoral position at the Istituto Nazionale di Astrofisica – Osservatorio Astronomico di Trieste (INAF–OATs), Italy.
 I’m broadly interested in the large-scale structure of the Universe and its early evolution, including the Epoch of Reionization.
     </p>
   </div>
 ---